Brayonski/password-locker/readme.md

 # Password locker
-> Command based app for creating password locker account.
+> Command line based app for creating password locker account.

 > Password locker is a command based run app that: store existing log in credentials, generating password for new account creation, copying credentials to clipboard and a user can dictate the lenth of password generated.